MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-A-Office-Secretary-Labor/part-2-General-Regulations/subpart-D-Equal-Treatment-Department-Labor-Programs-Religious-Organizations-Protection-Religious-Liberty-Department-Labor-Social-Service-Providers-Beneficiaries/section-2.31.md

 ##### § 2.31 Definitions. #####

-Link to an amendment published at 85 FR 82140, Dec.
-17, 2020.

 As used in the regulations in this subpart:

-(a) The term *Federal financial assistance* means assistance that non-Federal entities (including State and local governments) receive or administer in the form of grants, contracts, loans, loan guarantees, property, cooperative agreements, direct appropriations, or other direct or indirect assistance, but does not include a tax credit, deduction or exemption.
+(a) The term *Federal financial assistance* means assistance that non-Federal entities (including State and local governments) receive or administer in the form of grants, contracts, loans, loan guarantees, property, cooperative agreements, direct appropriations, or other direct or indirect assistance, but does not include a tax credit, deduction, or exemption, nor the use by a private participant of assistance obtained through direct benefit programs (such as Supplemental Nutrition Assistance Program, social security, pensions).
 Federal financial assistance may be *direct* or *indirect.*

 (1) The term *direct Federal financial assistance* or *Federal financial assistance provided directly* means that the Government or a DOL social service intermediary provider under this part selects the provider and either purchases services from that provider (*e.g.,* via a contract) or awards funds to that provider to carry out a service (*e.g.,* via grant or cooperative agreement).
 In general, Federal financial assistance shall be treated as direct, unless it meets the definition of *indirect Federal financial assistance* or *Federal financial assistance provided indirectly.*

 (2) The term *indirect Federal financial assistance* or *Federal financial assistance provided indirectly* means that the choice of the service provider is placed in the hands of the beneficiary, and the cost of that service is paid through a voucher, certificate, or other similar means of government-funded payment.
-Federal financial assistance provided to an organization is considered *indirect* when:
+Federal financial assistance provided to an organization is considered indirect when:

-(i) The Government program through which the beneficiary receives the voucher, certificate, or other similar means of Government-funded payment is neutral toward religion;
+(i) The Government program through which the beneficiary receives the voucher, certificate, or other similar means of Government-funded payment is neutral toward religion; and

-(ii) The organization receives the assistance as a result of a decision of the beneficiary, not a decision of the government; and
+(ii) The organization receives the assistance as a result of a genuine, independent choice of the beneficiary.

-(iii) The beneficiary has at least one adequate secular option for the use of the voucher, certificate, or other similar means of Government-funded payment.

 (3) The recipient of sub-awards received through programs administered by States or other intermediaries that are themselves recipients of Federal financial assistance (*e.g.,* local areas that receive within-state allocations to provide workforce services under title I of the Workforce Innovation and Opportunity Act) are not considered recipients of *indirect Federal financial assistance* or recipients of *Federal financial assistance provided indirectly* as those terms are used in Executive Order 13559.
 These recipients of sub-awards are considered recipients of direct Federal financial assistance.